 SOUTHWESTERN WEST VIRGINIA

 Guyandotte, Coal, Poca, Elk and Mud rivers - A few reports of very large muskies caught and released from the Elk and Coal rivers.
 The Coal River is a good place to try for walleye over the next few weeks, try below the upper and lower falls.

 Rivers and Streams – Check the USGS website (http://waterdata.usgs.gov/nwis/rt) for river/stream conditions and check local landings visually before wasting a trip.
 Flows can vary tremendously this time of the year.
 Be safe and always wear your life jacket.

 WEST-CENTRAL WEST VIRGINIA

 Fishing for largemouth bass in area lakes has been very good.
-Slowly fished plastic worms or jig-and-pig combos, and spinner baits are good terminal tackle choices.
+Slowly fished rubber worms or jig-and-pig combos, and spinner baits are good terminal tackle choices.
 As the water warms, surface baits will also be productive.
-Area lakes with good angling opportunities include Mountwood in Wood County, Conaway Run in Tyler County, Charles Fork in Roane County, North Bend Lake in Ritchie County, and Elk Fork, Woodrum, and O’Brien lakes in Jackson County.
+Area lakes with good angling opportunities include Mountwood in Wood County, Conaway Run in Tyler County, Charles Fork in Roane County, North Bend Lake in Ritchie County, and Woodrum, Elk Fork, and O’Brien lakes in Jackson County.
 Fishing for bluegill in our small lakes is also good this time of year.
 Small baits and lures work well for these panfish.

 | goWILD |

 WV State Parks |